 Methylcobalamin is the most active type of B12, which has the role of converting homocysteine into methionine.
 This might say nothing to you if you lack medical training, but it helps to know that the process is important for the health of the cardiovascular system.
 Generalizing the role of Methylcobalamin, it triggers biochemical reactions, allowing detoxification and offering protection to the nervous system.

-Cyanocobalamin is the name used for the synthetic version of the B12 vitamin, the one that is being obtained in laboratories and added in various foods as a supplement.
+Cyanocobalamin is the name used for the synthetic version of the vitamin B12, the one that is being obtained in laboratories and added in various foods as a supplement.
 This version of B12 relies on a cyanide molecule for achieving a stable form, which comes with a disadvantage attached.
 The body needs to remove the cyanide, which is an energy intensive process.

 Hydroxocobalamin is the most common form of B12, the one that is available in foods.
 The human organism is able to convert Hydroxocobalamin into Methylcobalamin, which is the most active and easy to use form of B12.
 Standard medical procedures include Hydroxocobalamin injections for individuals with proven B12 deficiency.
 This version of B12 vitamin is also useful to neutralize cyanide poisoning, a rare and dangerous type of poisoning.